© Crown copyright 2020

 If your application includes activities in other member states we will liaise with the customs authorities in other member states.
 This is where the application is submitted under the third and fourth bullet points of paragraph 2.9.
 The consultation process must be completed within 80 days.

 We will also record your application on a central AEO database, which will be accessible by the customs authorities in other member states.

-The EU also has an AEO interrogation database which is publicly accessible from the HMRC AEO page on GOV.UK.
+The EU also has an AEO interrogation database which is publicly accessible in the Authorised Economic Operator for imports and exports guide.

 This shows the names of all the businesses who hold AEO, the type of authorisation, issuing authority and effective date.
-If you do not wish to be included on this database, you need to indicate this in the box on the C118 questionnaire.
+If you do not wish to be included on this database, you need to indicate this in the relevant box within the C117 application.

-3.2 How long will HMRC take to make a decision on my application?
+3.2 Find how long HMRC will take to make a decision on your application

 Within 30 days of receipt of your application, HMRC will advise you if your application has been accepted.
 Once all the relevant information has been received and the application accepted, HMRC will consider your application and, if you satisfy the criteria in sections 4, 5, 6, 7 and 8, we aim to issue your authorisation within 120 days of acceptance of your application.
 However, in some cases this period may be extended by a further 60 days.
 This may be necessary if your application includes activities in other member states where it may take longer to process the application.

 The AEO authorisation will take effect on the 5th day after the date of issue.